ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 privacy threshold defined by a minimum number of input shares.
 One possible solution is to increase the reporting period so more samples can be collected, balanced against the urgency of responding to a soft deadline.

+## Protocol-specific optimizations

+Not all PPM tasks have the same operational requirements, so the protocol is designed to allow implementations to reduce operational costs in certain cases.

+### Reducing storage requirements

+In general, the aggregators are required to keep state for all valid reports for as long as collect requests can be made for them.
+In particular, the aggregators must store a batch as long as the batch has not been queried more than `max_batch_lifetime` times.
+However, it is not always necessary to store the reports themselves.
+For schemes like Prio in which the input-validation protocol is only run once per input share, each aggregator only needs to store the aggregate output share for each possible batch interval, along with the number of times the output share was used in a batch.
+(The helper may store its output shares in its encrypted state, thereby offloading this state to the leader.)
+This is due to the requirement that the batch interval respect the boundaries defined by the PPM parameters.
+(See {{batch-parameter-validation}}.)

 # Security Considerations {#sec-considerations}